How to Clean Hair Clippers Without Alcohol

 1. Cleaning Brushes and Combs

-• Use a cleaning brush or comb to gently remove loose hair or debris from the clipper blades and other parts.
+• Use a small cleaning brush or comb to gently remove hair and debris from blades and housing.

 2. Disassembling the Clipper